 VAT ON DISCOUNTS: Special rules apply to 'supplies' when charging sales tax on barters, part-exchanges, and set-offs.

-Those who run VAT businesses must still account for the tax on goods that they give away, offset, or exchange.
+Those who are running a VAT business must still account for the tax on goods that they give away, offset, or exchange.

 In some cases, the business might also acquire goods or services through similar types of trading transactions.